The Stochastic-Quantum Correspondence: Measurements

 The stochastic-quantum correspondence goes beyond replicating the uncertainty principle by painting a clearer picture of what the uncertainty principle physically means.
 Consider for simplicity the case in which $\tilde{A}=A$ is a random variable, or beable, and $\tilde{B}$ is an emergeable, in the language of Subsection~\ref{subsec:Emergeables}.
 Then $A$ has a direct interpretation solely in terms of the subject system's configuration space, whereas $\tilde{B}$ encodes an emergent pattern in the subject system's dynamics that can nonetheless show up in the measurement outcomes of a measuring device.

 Suppose that $A$ has a definite value or magnitude at some initial time $0$.
-Then the subject system must be in a specific configuration with probability $1$ at the initial time $0$.
+Then, assuming that $A$ has no degeneracies in its spectrum, the subject system must be in a specific configuration with probability $1$ at the initial time $0$.
 The overall stochastic dynamics will then lead to uncertainty in the outcome of any measurement of $\tilde{B}$.

 Suppose that one goes ahead and measures $\tilde{B}$, so that a definite measurement outcome emergently shows up in the configuration of a measuring device at some time $t^{\prime}>0$.
-Then the analysis in Subsection~\ref{subsec:Wave-Function-Collapse} implies that there is an inevitable disturbance in the subject system that leads its density matrix to end up effectively as a non-diagonal matrix equal to an eigenprojector of $\tilde{B}$.
+The analysis in Subsection~\ref{subsec:Wave-Function-Collapse} then implies that there is an inevitable disturbance in the subject system that leads its density matrix to end up effectively as a non-diagonal matrix equal to an eigenprojector of $\tilde{B}$.
 A non-diagonal density matrix signifies that the system is in the midst of an indivisible stochastic process, as explained in Subsection~\ref{subsec:Decoherence}.
 In the present circumstances, that indivisible stochastic process is precisely one that would ensure that if $\tilde{B}$ were measured again shortly after $t^{\prime}$, then the measuring device would obtain the same outcome for $\tilde{B}$ as before.
-However, being in the s of an indivisible stochastic process also implies uncertainty in the subject system's underlying configuration, thereby rendering the value of $A$ uncertain.
+However, being in the midst of an indivisible stochastic process also implies uncertainty in the subject system's underlying configuration, thereby rendering the value of $A$ uncertain.